 This resolves the complexities of developing and maintaining complex programs in one’s application which is simplified with the use of web services as plug and play operation from third party vendors which are maintaining such program as web service.

 Web Service identified

-- Any service which is available on internet or intranet or virtual private network (VPN).
+- Any service which is available on the internet or intranet or virtual private network (VPN).

 - A service that uses standard XML message format.

-- A service which is platform-independent as well as not restricted to the particular operating system or programming language.
+- A service that is platform-independent as well as not restricted to the particular operating system or programming language.

-- A service which can be discovered by a simple find mechanism over the World Wide Web which is a URL.
+- A service that can be discovered by a simple find mechanism over the World Wide Web which is a URL.

-- A service which self-describe through common XML grammar.
+- A service that self-describe through common XML grammar.